 A name change when it isn’t needed

-5 Major Reasons Why Rebranding Often Fails
+5 Major Reasons Why Rebranding Often Fails in 2022

-Flaw 1.
-Failing to do enough research
+Flaw 1: Failing to conduct adequate research

 Before changing anything about your brand, you must carry out extensive research on what might and might not work for you.

-Do your research and do it well.
+Do your research, and do it well.

 Mini Case Study: Convertkit

-In July 2018, Convertkit announced its rebrand to “Seva,” as a result of “behind-the-scenes work for two years”.
+In July 2018, Convertkit announced its rebrand to “Seva”, as a result of “behind-the-scenes work for two years”.
 This included purchasing the domain seva.com for $310,000.

 “ConvertKit doesn’t capture the mission we’re on to serve you.
 We needed a new name.
 Something that captures how much we care about you and how much you care about surviving your audience.

 But what they didn’t know at that time was that Seva doesn’t just mean “selfless service.”
-It is also a holy and sacred practice that involves giving generously to others out of love, tied so deeply to spirituality that it cannot be separated from spirituality itself.
+It is also a holy and sacred practice that involves giving generously to others out of love — tied so deeply to spirituality that it cannot be separated from spirituality itself.

 "I believe businesses can be a force for good and felt Seva represented that.
-But in that moment I realized that if we wanted to live out even the smallest amount of what Seva means, we would give back the name and become ConvertKit again” - Nathan Barry, founder of ConvertKit.
+But in that moment I realized that if we wanted to live out even the smallest amount of what Seva means, we would give back the name and become ConvertKit again."

-Flaw 2.
-Underestimating the role of packaging in branding
+Flaw 2: Underestimating the role of packaging in branding

 Your packaging plays an important role in telling customers what your product is, what your brand stands for, and why you’re different.
 It may be the most impactful touchpoint in your marketing arsenal because customers can develop an emotional bond with it.

-Many feel excited and pleased with items having elegant and beautiful packaging.
-When the shelf is stuffed with many similar products from different brands, eye-catching package can be crucial for a purchase decision.
+Many feel excited and pleased by items that have elegant and beautiful packaging.
+Remember, when the shelf is overflowing with similar products from different brands, eye-catching packaging can be crucial when making a purchase decision.